KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ### memoQ user interface areas

 - **Dashboard** – Start view used to create and open projects.
-- **Project navigation** – Left-hand navigation area within a memoQ project.
+- **Project Navigation** – Left-hand navigation area within a memoQ project.
 - **Ribbon** – Top menu area containing tabs and commands.
-- **Translation editor** – Central area used to translate and review segments.
+- **Translation Editor** – Central area used to translate and review segments.

 ---